atata-framework/atata.io/_includes/triggers/waiting/waitforangularjs.md

-Indicates to wait until Angular (v1) has finished rendering and has no outstanding HTTP calls.
+Indicates to wait until AngularJS (v1) has finished rendering and has no outstanding HTTP calls.
 By default occurs after the click.

 ```cs